Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Results

+We continue the discussion for H$_{2}$O and CH$_{2}$O. These two molecules only have one meaningful FOD configuration, see \figref{Lewis_FODs}.
+Having one FOD configuration may allow finding the same local minima in a reproducible fashion.
+Thus, those molecules are promising candidates for systematic FOD convergence studies.

-In FLO-SIC it is rather trivial to make various approximations, consciously or unconsciously.
+In FLO-SIC it is rather easy to make various approximations.
 A common approximation is to use fixed FODs which are not optimized for the numerical parameter space of the respective calculation.
-In this section we will use our proposed Flevel system to show the predictive power as well as the limitations of such approximations in FLO-SIC.
+Optimizing the FODs is, however, critical to obtain reasonable FLO-SIC solutions.
+Such optimizations are carried out until a specific threshold for the maximum FOD force, $f_{\text{max,tol}}$, is reached.
+The influence of the FOD optimization on the total energy and the dipole moment for water and formaldehyde is shown in \figref{tierlevel_vs_flevel}.